-Position Description and Responsibilities: The anticipated start date for this consultancy is Jan 1st 2019.
-This consulting position is based in Mexico (no relocation) with a duration of eighteen months.
+Position Description and Responsibilities: This consulting position is based in Mexico (no relocation) with a duration of eighteen months.
 Some travel will be required to specific events in the United States, Chile and Peru.

 The primary role of the position is to work with Mexican stakeholders, including the seafood industry and NGOs, to build consensus around potential improvements in fisheries management.
 The Mexican Fisheries Policy Consultant provides technical support to SFP staff in developing industry leverage in supply chain roundtables (SRs) - voluntary groups of seafood companies who are dedicated to the improvement of the fisheries which they source from.
 The consultant is also required to gather scientific and commercial information about relevant fisheries and seafood supply chains and provide technical advice with regard to fisheries policy.

 - Analyze fishery improvement efforts and identify common policy asks between different projects, including key policy improvements to enable more fisheries in Mexico to improve their sustainability performance.

 - Build effective relationships with the seafood industry and with key non-governmental organizations (NGOs) in order to understand their priorities for improvements in fishery policy.

 - Engage with ongoing initiatives aiming to enhance the sustainability of Mexican fisheries and facilitate increased participation of the private sector.

 - Educate key vendors on policy requirements leading to enhanced sustainability of relevant fisheries.

 - Support the seafood industry and NGO community in understanding fishery policy issues through the provision of advice and educational materials.

 - Promote support of fishery improvement activities among SR participants and assist SR lead and participants in identifying potential SR support to improvement efforts, including assistance in developing their own corporate engagement strategies as well as specific actions for improved policies around sustainability.